EricLWang/self/Codex.md

 * Productive friction is where maximum growth is found.
 * As soon as you think you're mentally / emotionally / spiritually ready for an experience that you think could have a transformative impact on your life, do it ASAP.
 * Maximizing the number and duration of flow states in life is a desirible and important goal.
+* Hyperrealism, Radical Open-mindedness, and Determination are the key drivers of velocity for productive change.

 #### ii.
 Mindfulness
 * It is impossible to ever occupy any moment but the present.
 (Wherever you go, there you are)
 * Your character is not the person you are in those "special" or "extraordinary" moments, but in the most mundane parts of your life, when you're not even thinking.
 * You only have to be truly, intensely serious about a couple of things in life.
-Taking that to heart in turn frees you to be silly, carefree, and fun-loving towards everything else.
+Taking that to heart frees you to be silly, carefree, and fun-loving towards everything else.
 * The physical world around you is always better than the virtual one in your pocket.
 * One of the best things you can do is to give yourself advice as a 3rd party observer, as if speaking to a close friend.
-Then take it.
+Then taking it.
 * Life only has the potential to be awesome and incredible if it is also sometimes shitty and horrible.

 #### iii.
 People